-TW/CW: Racist imagery.
+TW/CW: Racist imagery and lyrics.

 One of the earliest published songs that uses a ragtime style, Rollin Howard’s “Good Enough” (1871).
 The chorus, marked “Dance” (at 1:15) used a syncopated figure before going back into the straightforward on-the-beat verse section.
 This rhythmic figure is a bridge from the cakewalk to ragtime.